mynodebtc/mynode_docs/docs/bitcoin/ibd.md

 ## Reset Bitcoin Blockchain

 After disabling QuickSync, you may need to reset the blockchain.
-If your myNode was already up and running, you will need to reset the blockchain as well.
+If your MyNode was already up and running, you will need to reset the blockchain as well.
 If your device was still performing QuickSync, you will not need to perform the following step.

 Next, reset the Blockchain via the settings page.